OpenNebula/docs/source/deployment/sunstone_setup/cloud_auth.rst

     username:target_username:secret

-The core daemon understands a request with this authentication session token as ``perform this operation on behalf of target\_user``.
-The ``secret`` part of the token is signed with one of the two mechanisms explained below.
+The core daemon understands a request with this authentication session token as "perform this operation on behalf of target_user".
+The ``secret`` part of the token is signed with one of the two mechanisms explained before.